 Jennifer Waldburger, co-founder of Sleepy Planet, a Los Angeles-based child sleep consultation firm, says a battle-free bedtime is every parent's goal.
 But, she says, many parents fall short because they don't see the bigger picture.

-The key in establishing a child's bedtime routine is to delineate between what your child needs and what she wants.
+The key in establishing a child's bedtime routine is to delineate between what your child needs and what they want.
 Waldburger says, "What she needs is some time with you and good sleep.
 There's a whole war between a parent's head and heart that keeps them from doing [what needs to be done]."

 Here are 10 tips for creating a bedtime plan that can help take the battle out of your kid's getting to bed on time.